roman-developer/open_weather_aemet/README.md

 ## Contributing

-Bug reports and pull requests are welcome to be opened in this repo https://github.com/roman-developer/open_weather_aemet.
+Any contribution to improve this gem is welcome in this repo https://github.com/roman-developer/open_weather_aemet.
+If you want to collaborate, adding a new implementation or fixing a bug, please open an issue and a PR associate to this issue to be reviewed by the repository owners.

+Follow these **rules** when you add your code:

+- Start commit name with `chore:` if you are doing a maintenance task.
+- Start commit name with `feat:` if you are implementing a new feature (if is not existing in the project).
+- Start commit name with `doc:` if you are adding documentation
+- Start commit name with `bug:` if you are fixing a bug.

+:warning: DON'T try to merge directly on `main` branch, please open a PR for contributing, if not your code could be reverted.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/[USERNAME]/open_weather_aemet/blob/main/CODE_OF_CONDUCT.md).

 ## License